kassych/kassych/README.md

 ### Hi there 👋
+#### I have a wide range of experience in IT and currently focusing on Python Programming
+#### I look foward to learning and building useful code to aid in automation and making work easier across different disciplines.

+#### I do have a Networking Background which is heavy on System Administration and a touch of Security .

+#### I have a curiosity that drives me to better my best.

 <!--
 **kassych/kassych** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.